DMacMakes/dmacdocs/content/en/torrens/ise102/week10/_index.md

 #### Exercise

 Put an `if` around the code in `playBattyGame` that applies batty's `xDir` and `yDir` to her position.
 Try moving her every 10 frames, every 2 frames.. find a value that feels good.

+## Homework

+When batty reaches the right border of the screen, she needs to teleport to the left border.
+Another way to word it: when she collides with the the right border she wraps around to the left side of the play area.

+1. Take a grid and, assuming she's moving right on row 10, draw the place she will be when she needs to teleport (hint: it's an illegal position, on a border)
+2. Draw the place she needs to appear (a legal one)
+3. Write down those x coordinates.
+4. Now, on **the line below** the one in which we apply yDir to her y:
+   * Check if her x location is on the disappear point.
+   * If true, change her x to the location she needs to appear.
+5. Apply the same process to going left, going up and going down.